STARS4ALL/tessdb-server/README.md

 1. Once a day, at arount 00:00 UTC, all locations will have their sunrise and sunset time computed, according to the local horizon defined (configurable).
 2. Instruments assigned to locations found to be in daytime will have their readings rejected.
 3. ***New***: ***Instruments assigned to locations with `NULL` or `Unknown` longitude, latitude or elvation will have their readings accepted anyway***.
 The only way to enable or disable writting to the database is by using the *tess utility*.

+## Sunrise / Sunset filtering (new)

+A configurable window (7 default) of sampled is stored in the server for each photometer.
+A filter process analyzes the middle sample in this window, if it finds all saturated values (magnitude=0) around this middle sample (past and future), this sample is discarded, other¡wise it is elegible to be written to the database.

+*Positive*: This filtering does not need to kenow where the phoytometer is placed.
+*Negative*: There is a time lag (Window size/2) between receiving the sample and storing it.
+Furthermore, if the server crashes or is abruptly stopped, the so-called "future samples" are lost.

 ## Logging